rfong/quill-blog/README.md

 `tags.html` template.

-Note that the approach is lazy about cleanup, and will not delete empty tag files on render autoreload.
+Note that the approach is lazy about cleanup, and will not delete empty tag files on render autoreload, since this doesn't matter until it's time to push your changes anyway.
 For a clean build, quit and rerun `make watch`.

 # Miscellaneous notes